At least 5 shot at Swedish school, police say – DW – 02/04/2025

 At least 5 shot at Swedish school, police sayFebruary 4, 2025

-Swedish police are responding to a shooting incident at a school in Orebro city, about 200 kilometers (125 miles) west of Stockholm, police said on Tuesday, adding that at least five people had been shot.
+Swedishpolice said five people were shot at an adult education center in Sweden on Tuesday, but the conditions of the victims were not immediately clear.

-Police said the incident "involves threats of lethal force," advising the public to stay away from the school and the hospital.
+The shooting happened at a school for adults in Orebro city, about 200 kilometers (125 miles) west of Stockholm.

-"This is currently seen as attempted murder, arson and aggravated weapons offense," the police statement read.
+Police said the incident were being treated "as attempted murder, arson and aggravated weapons offense."

 What do we know about the shooting?